CNES/EleFits/doc/breaking_changes.md

 ### All indices are 0-based

 Most indices in 2.0 were 0-based (e.g. in `Raster` and `Column`).
-A notable exception was the HDU index, which used to follow the CFitsIO convention.
+A notable exception was the HDU index, which used to follow the CFITSIO convention.
-Yet, the Fits standard doesn't set any convention for HDU indices (well, HDU indices are not even mentioned in the standard).
+Yet, the FITS standard doesn't set any convention for HDU indices (well, HDU indices are not even mentioned in the standard).
 Therefore, it was decided to homogeneize indexing, and follow the C++ convention instead.